Confessions Part II

-"Confessions Part II" is a song by R&B singer Usher, produced by Jermaine Dupri and Bryan-Michael Cox for Usher's fourth album Confessions.
-Written by Usher, Dupri and Cox, the song is a confession of a man to his woman about his impregnated mistress.
+"Confessions Part II" is a song by R&B singer Usher, produced by Jermaine Dupri for Usher's fourth album Confessions.
+Written by Usher, Dupri and Bryan-Michael Cox, the song is a confession of a man to his woman about his impregnated mistress.
 This is a continuation of "Confessions Part I" which relates to a man's infidelity.
 Its personal content evoked rumors and early responses from the public even before its release, believing that Usher was asserting the truth; however, Dupri divulged that the story behind the album is about himself.

 "Confessions Part II" received mixed reviews from critics.
 The song was released as the third single from the album, following the success of "Burn".
 The single reached number one on the Billboard Hot 100 for two weeks, becoming the album's third consecutive number-one single.
 Internationally, the single had lesser success than the album's previous releases.